camigord/Self-Driving-Car-Nanodegree/P3-Behavioral-Cloning/README.md

 #### 2.2 Adjusting left- and right-mounted cameras
 The steering angle collected when training is relative to the center-mounted camera.
 If we want to augment the data by using the other two camera views we need to properly adjust the steering angles which are assigned to these training images.
 When loading the 3 different images we adjust the steering angle of the left- and the right-mounted camera images by a factor of +0.25 and -0.25 respectively.

+The images below show an example of the 3 camera views.
+As described in section 2.6, we will later crop the top and bottom of the images in order to remove the sky and the portion of the car which remains visible at the bottom, thus making it easier for the network to generalize.

 <table>
   <tr>
     <td><img src="./assets/img_left.jpeg" width="500"></td>